MrScautHD/Box2D-dotnet-bindings/src/README.md

 Box2D 3.x Bindings for dotnet (C#, F#, VB, ...)

 ## What is it?
 This is a "link" from dotnet to Box2D 3.x, with an API that should be more familiar and comfortable to dotnet users.
 World has a Bodies property, Body has a Shapes property and a Joints property, and so on.
+Delegates are fully formed, rather than being vague IntPtrs.
+All methods and most properties are PascalCased and have XML documentation.

 ## How is this better than Box2D.NetStandard/another port of Box2D 2.x?
 Box2D 3.x contains significant efficiency improvements that make use of SIMD intrinsics.